Primary Landing Page

 Possible dates for a visit

-We encourage selected participants to plan their 4-week travel in close coordination with the ANU Indonesia Project team.
-The University is typically closed from 20 December to 4 January each year and most staff do not return to work before mid-January.
+The University is typically closed from about 20 December to 4 January each year, and most staff do not return to work before end-January.
 The winter months (July-August) can be quite cold.
 The Indonesia Update conference is usually held in the second week of September (early spring).

 Visits to other Australian Universities